updated August 9, 2024

 4. Personal Statement (required for all), Optional Essay (optional for all), and BSAP Essay (required for BSAP candidates)

-5. A letter from their current law school indicating they are in good standing and have not been subject to any disciplinary actions.
-Arrange with the law school to have the letter sent by the law school (Registrar's Office) directly to OLSAS by standard mail/courier.
+5. A letter from their current law school indicating they are in good standing and have not been subject to disciplinary actions (including both academic and non-academic actions).
+Arrange with the current law school to have the letter sent by the law school (Registrar's Office) directly to OLSAS.

 English Language Proficiency Tests (TOEFL, IELTS etc.)